 Inventive outings and indoor playgrounds: winter family fun in New Jersey.

 Feeling (cabin) feverish?
 Whether you're a parent, pop-pop, granny or nanny, winter can be a l-o-n-g season when you're in charge of entertaining the kids.
 Ta-da!
 New Jersey to the rescue!
-The state famous for old-fashioned summer fun offers plenty of wonderful winter play dates for 2016—from family-friendly museums to outdoor activities for all ages.
+The state famous for old-fashioned summer fun offers plenty of wonderful winter play dates for 2016 into 2017—from family-friendly museums to outdoor activities for all ages.
 Here are five cool suggestions to fire up your winter calendar.

 1. Escape to the tropics—without going far.